Way Of Way 472

 Koan 158

-How can one soul transition into what appears as an infinite number of things?
+How can the soul appear to transition into an infinite number of things?

 Koan 170